Milton Keynes Away Travel Information

 Milton Keynes moved into their new stadium in 2007, it has a capacity of 30,500 and Blues fans will probably be in the North East Corner.

 Stadium MK is located in the Denbigh North site between Grafton Street, Saxon Street and the A5.

 Leave the M1 at Junction 13 and take the second exit, A421, towards Milton Keynes.
 At the third roundabout (there is a BP garage on the right as you approach), take the second exit onto the H9 Groveway.
 Keep going straight on until you reach the A5 roundabout.
 Take the second exit at this roundabout onto the V6 Grafton Street (towards Bletchley) and the ground is on the left.

 Please note that the ground is nowhere near the centre of Milton Keynes.
 If you do get lost follow directions to Bletchley.

-Trains run from London Euston to Milton Keynes Central, the journey from Euston takes about thirty minutes, however the station is about four miles from the ground.
-There is a taxi rank at the station, a taxi will cost around £10 to the stadium, or there are Arriva buses that run from the station (07 and 37 minutes past the hour) to the Grafton Street stop adjacent to the stadium.
+Trains run regularly from London Euston to Milton Keynes Central, the journey from Euston takes about an hour.
+Milton Keynes Central station is about four miles from the ground.
+There is a taxi rank at the station, a taxi will cost around £10 to the stadium, or the Arriva bus Service 1 to Newport Pagnell runs from the station (07 and 37 minutes past the hour) to the Grafton Street stop adjacent to the stadium.
 The return journey leaves the Granby, Grafton Street stop at 13 and 43 minutes past the hour.

-Please note that the Red Dot Bar at the Hilton Doubletree Hotel and the The Inn on the Lake near the ground do not admit away supporters.
+Please note that the Red Dot Bar at the Hilton Doubletree Hotel and the The Inn on the Lake near the ground do not admit football supporters.